ianpgm/apfamet/README.md

 ![normalisation example](https://github.com/ianpgm/apfamet/blob/master/doc/normalisation_plot.png)

 Linear regression is performed (as represented by the line) using [Julia's GLM package](https://github.com/JuliaStats/GLM.jl) and the slope is taken as the value of reads/length for rpoB in that sample.
 Then, for every HMM found in the metagenomic sample, a reads/length figure is calculated based on the length of the HMM in the database and the number of reads that HMM hits in the metagenome.
-Then reads/length in the HMM is divided by reads/length in the rpoB, to define an abundance for each HMM in "rpoB equivalents".
-Since there's on average one rpoB in every genome, then one rpoB equivalent should be roughly equivalent to every genome in the metagenome having one copy of that HMM (on average).
-This unit (rpoB) makes metagenomes comparable based on a natural internal standard, in spite of different numbers of reads, qualities, and other variations from sample to sample.
+Then reads/length in the HMM is divided by reads/length in the _rpoB_, to define an abundance for each HMM in "rpoB equivalents".
+Since there's one _rpoB_ copy in every prokaryotic genome, then one _rpoB_ equivalent should be roughly equivalent to every genome in the metagenome having one copy of that HMM (on average).
+This unit (_rpoB_) makes metagenomes comparable based on a natural internal standard, in spite of different numbers of reads, qualities, and other variations from sample to sample.

+This same normalisation procedure is also effective for metatranscriptomes.
+As a gene that is generally constitutively expressed and a prerequisite for transcription itself, _rpoB_ is also a good basis for the normalisation of transcript abundances between samples.

 ##Roadmap
 Features planned for apfamet in the future include: